Skip to Main Content

 Spring, Senior Year

-- First week of classes: Faculty meet with students to discuss work done in January and to plan the writing schedule; discuss if student should go ahead with a thesis or drop it, and decide before the end of the drop/add period.
+1. First week of classes: the thesis director meets with students to discuss the work done in January and to plan the writing schedule; discuss if student should go ahead with a thesis or drop it, and decide before the end of the drop/add period.

-- Monday before spring vacation: Draft of substantial chunk of the thesis, including introduction and thesis statement, is due to the advisor; faculty return draft to student before vacation and discuss the work that will be done during vacation.
+5. Monday before spring vacation: draft of substantial chunk of the thesis, including introduction and thesis statement, is due to the director; the thesis director returns draft to student before vacation and discuss the work that will be done during vacation.

-- Second Friday after spring vacation: Thesis students, advisors, and the chair (and any other interested faculty) meet for students to present a progress report to each other about their theses; each student distributes a description of the thesis and its thesis (two pages maximum) to each student, advisor, and the chair; a good time is had by all.
+7. Second Friday after spring vacation: thesis students, thesis directors, and second readers meet so that students can present a progress report to each other about their theses; each student distributes a description of the thesis and its thesis (two pages maximum) to each student, director, and second reader; a good time is had by all.

-- Within a week after the progress reports, the chair confers informally with advisors about each student’s progress and prospect, including any possible Periclean nomination; chair reminds advisors of Periclean deadline; advisors alert possible nominees about the deadline and plan a realistically impossible schedule for meeting it.
+8. Within a week after the progress reports, the thesis director informs the chair about the possibility of any Periclean nomination; chair reminds thesis directors of Periclean deadline; advisors alert possible nominees about the deadline and plan a realistic schedule for meeting it.

-- **Chair advertises and invites departmental faculty, majors, and minors to thesis presentations.
-Typically these are held on a Friday afternoon during the last three weeks of class for the spring semester.
+10. **Chair advertises and invites departmental faculty, majors, and minors to thesis presentations.
+Typically, these are held on a Friday afternoon during the last three weeks of class for the spring semester.

-- **First Monday in May is the absolute deadline for a final version of the thesis to be due to the advisor for final review (advisors may set an earlier deadline).
+11. **First Monday in May is the absolute deadline for a final version of the thesis to be due to the director and second reader for final review (advisors may set an earlier deadline).
+The second reader provides feedback to the director.
+The thesis director is responsible for the final evaluation of the thesis.